soumendrak/MTEnglish2Odia/README.md

 # How can I contribute to this repository?
 ### What can I contribute?
 - You can send English-Odia word/phrase/sentence pairs on the below format in a new file, under your name and types of data.
+- Please put the file under [Individual_files](https://github.com/soumendrak/MTEnglish2Odia/tree/master/data/input/Individual_files)
-For e.g. if your name is Satyabrata, you want to upload generic phrases:
+- For e.g. if your name is Satyabrata, you want to upload generic phrases:

 | Key        | Example       |